One year on: Being anti-racist is a start, but it’s not enough

 And yet the Black Lives Matter movement shone a light of such velocity, that as a sector, we could not ignore the deficiencies being highlighted.
 I’m proud of the openness that the sector has shown.
 We’ve acknowledged the things that we need to do better.
 We as social workers have used our voices to unite and support Black children and families, colleagues and friends.

-However, being anti-racist is a start, but it’s not enough.
+Being anti-racist is something the social work profession has always privileged, However, being anti-racist is a start, but it’s not enough.

 It does not offer justice beyond a specific individual, group or organisation.
 We need to think about how we tackle and challenge the structures and systems that exist, that actively prevent Black and minority ethnic people from having an equal footing.